Introduction

 KeyControl offers support for various HSMs, including nShield, Luna, and cloud HSMs.

-For more information on HSM configuration with KeyControl, please refer to Hardware Security Modules with KeyControl Vault
+For more information on HSM configuration with KeyControl, see Hardware Security Modules with KeyControl Vault.

 Encryption master keys can be migrated between an existing Oracle keystore and KeyControl serving as the wallet.
 In this case, 'key migration' refers to the transfer of responsibility for holding the master keys.